thehummingbird/Machine-Learning-and-Deep-Learning/Machine Learning and Deep Learning/HuggingFace/README.md

 Hugging Face is most known for their Transformer models for NLP tasks (and Vision, which is a new development).
 For the unintiated, Transformers were introduced in 2017 by Vaswani et all in the paper titled "Attention is All You Need" (A quick google search would do a better job in explaining this)

 Since then, Transformers have taken the world of NLP and Vision by storm.
-And Hugging Face currently provides an amazing infrastructure to play with them for NLP and Vision tasks with minimal DL specific engineering.
+And Hugging Face currently provides amazing infrastructure to play with them for NLP and Vision tasks with minimal DL specific engineering.

-You would find a list of notebooks in this repository (always a work in progress) explaining almost everything about Hugging Face APIs for these tasks from scratch
+You would find a list of notebooks in this repository (always a work in progress) explaining almost everything about Hugging Face APIs from scratch (currently NLP)

 I hope you find them useful.
 Feedback always appreciated :)